 If the graduate classes are a condition of employment or maintain or improve skills for the current position they may be excluded from your gross income under section 162 of the Internal Revenue Code.
 The Tuition Remission Application-Job Related Graduate Form must be completed.
 This form is available on the Human Resource portal and in the Human Resources office.

 Effective January 1, 2018, up to two (2) Spalding University employees will be permitted to enroll in each graduate program per academic year.
 In order to be considered for enrollment, employees will be required to apply to the program.
 Upon acceptance into the program, the Provost will review the application and select who will be admitted.
 The criteria for selection will be twofold: (1) applicability of the graduate program to current job duties; and (2) years of service to Spalding University.
 The University Provost reserves the right to admit employees in excess of two in any graduate program at his/her discretion.
-If an employee resigns or is terminated while receiving tuition remission, the remission will end on the employee’s last day, and the employee will have the option to continue in the graduate program at his or her own expense.
+If an employee resigns or is terminated while receiving tuition remission, the employee will be required to remit the cost of the graduate program to the University, and the employee will have the option to continue in the graduate program at his or her own expense.

 Upon receipt of a Spalding master or doctoral degree, the employee will be required to remain employed at Spalding for a number of years equivalent to the years of the graduate program.
 For example, if the program were a two year program, the employee will be required to continue employment at Spalding for two years following the receipt of his/her degree.
 If the employee resigns his/her employment during this period of time, the employee will be required to remit the cost of the graduate program to the University on a pro-rated basis.